rgcgithub/regenie/README.md

 ## Version history
+[Version 3.4](https://github.com/rgcgithub/regenie/releases/tag/v3.4) (Reduction in memory usage for LD computation on larger variant sets; Minor bug fixes for LD computation; Bug fix for when carriage returns are in optional input files)

 [Version 3.3](https://github.com/rgcgithub/regenie/releases/tag/v3.3) (Faster implementation of approximate Firth LRT; New strategy for approximate Firth LRT with ultra-rare variants; Relaxed convergence criterion of Firth LRT from 1E-4 to 2.5E-4)

 [Version 3.2.9](https://github.com/rgcgithub/regenie/releases/tag/v3.2.9) (Switch to robust version of ACAT to handle very small p-values; Bug fix for Step1 when sex chromosome was included in the analysis; Allow for 64 domains when using the 4-column annotation file)